Poikilos/anewcommit/readme.md

   - Choose "post-process" to make a copy of the previous version with the change.
   - Choose "pre-process" to make a copy of the next version with the change.
+- The "Mark" date features only use the directories specified using "use" statements if any "use" statement exists on the source(s) being marked.

 ## Planned Features
 - Split into "subprojects" and commit to separate repositories where